xenoncolt/AutoQuestComplete/README.md

 2. Click on the quest you want to complete.
 3. The plugin will automatically complete the quest for you.

- ### Note: This plugin script inspired from [aamiaa/CompleteDiscordQuest](https://gist.github.com/aamiaa/204cd9d42013ded9faf646fae7f89fbb).
+ ### Note: This plugin script copied from [aamiaa/CompleteDiscordQuest](https://gist.github.com/aamiaa/204cd9d42013ded9faf646fae7f89fbb).
 I just made it a plugin for BetterDiscord.